Japanese submarine I-33: Service history

 Upon commissioning, I-33 was attached to the Kure Naval District and assigned to Submarine Division 15 in Submarine Squadron 1 along with the submarines I-31 and I-32.

 First war patrol

 The Guadalcanal campaign began on 7 August 1942 with U.S. amphibious landings on Guadalcanal, Tulagi, Florida Island, Gavutu, and Tanambogo in the southeastern Solomon Islands.
 I-33 got underway from Kure on 15 August 1942 bound for a war patrol in the Solomons area, where she took up a position as part of submarine picket line south of San Cristobal.
 The two-day Battle of the Eastern Solomons began on 24 August 1942, and she was on the surface that day heading for a new position when a United States Navy SBD-3 Dauntless dive bomber from the aircraft carrier USS Enterprise (CV-6) attacked her at 11:05 at 09°21′S 163°35′E, but she crash-dived and avoided damage.
-She sighted a U.S. task force on 30 August 1942 but was unable to get into a position to attack it.
-She departed her patrol area on 20 September 1942 bound for Truk, which she reached on 25 September 1942.